Valparaiso, Santiago and Central Valley, Chile

 Valparaiso is a year round destination.
 From October to March, it’s sunny and temperatures range from 18-28C; the months of April to September bring winter rain and mild temperatures ranging between 10-22C.
 Morning fog is common this close to the ocean.

-Call us on to start planning your vacation to Palacio Astoreca or take a look at our itineraries to Santiago and Central Valley
+Call us on to start planning your holiday to Palacio Astoreca or take a look at our itineraries to Chile

 The palace itself has been restored to encompass its previous glamour with modern amenities, once a national monument its history has not been lost in its transformation into a luxury boutique hotel and member of prestigious Relais & Chateaux.
 The palace has an elegant and cosmopolitan essence with stunning views across the hills and restored local antiques found throughout.